rohan843/cybersecurity-notes/README.md

 2. The counterattack is a direct communication asking the initial attacker to stop.
 3. The counterattack does not escalate the situation.
 4. The counterattack effects can be reversed.

+Typically, organizations do not counterattack as the above scenarios are hard to measure.